Massive Gauge Theories from Consistency Conditions of Amplitudes

 \subsubsection{The Underlying Theory with Amplitudes from $VVV$}

-For the number of vector bosons equal to or larger than 3, we have the 3-point $VVV$, from which we try to construct $VVVV$.
-For all particles being transverse, it leads to Jocobi identity for the couplings of $VVV$, thus establishing the classic result of massless Yang-Mills theory.
+For the number of vector bosons equal to or larger than 3, we have the three-point $VVV$, from which we try to construct $VVVV$.
+For all particles being transverse, it leads to Jacobi identity for the couplings of $VVV$, thus establishing the classic result of massless Yang-Mills theory.
 For other polarizations, we found that an additional scalar is needed for self-consistency of the amplitude as required on-shell gauge symmetry.
-After adding the scalar and the subsequent 3-point amplitude $VVS$, we are able to construct $VVVV$ with all 4-point couplings and $VVS$ couplings fixed by masses and group structure constants (Eq.(\ref{eq:VVV_LTT}), Eq.(\ref{eq:VVV_LLT}) and Eq.(\ref{eq:VVV_LLL})).
-Those results, combined with the results of $VVV$ in Sec.(\ref{sec:3-point-massive}), are enough for us to conclude that, for $VVVV$ with the number of vector bosons larger than or equal to 3 and all particles are elementary, the only possible underlying theory is Yang-Mills theory with S.S.B.
-In particular, we can conclude that Stukelburge theory cannot by applied on theory with the vertex of $VVV$, i.e. non-abelian gauge theory.
+After adding the scalar and the subsequent three-point amplitude $VVS$, we are able to construct $VVVV$ with all four-point couplings and $VVS$ couplings fixed by masses and group structure constants (Eq.(\ref{eq:VVV_LTT}), Eq.(\ref{eq:VVV_LLT}) and Eq.(\ref{eq:VVV_LLL})).
+Those results, combined with the results of $VVV$ in Sec.(\ref{sec:three-point-massive}), are enough for us to conclude that, for $VVVV$ with the number of vector bosons larger than or equal to 3 and all particles are elementary, the only possible underlying theory is Yang-Mills theory with SSB.
+In particular, we can conclude that Stueckelberg theory cannot be applied on theory with the vertex of $VVV$, i.e. non-abelian gauge theory.
 The reason is that the Goldstone mode $\varphi$ always contributes non-trivially to amplitudes in this case.
-Therefore, it's impossible to have Stukelburge theory, in which $\varphi$ is simply pure gauge.
+Therefore, it's impossible to have Stueckelberg theory, in which $\varphi$ is simply pure gauge.

-Furthermore, we also dicuss the solutions under the reasonable assumption of all $VVS$ couplings being equal.
-We found that non-trivial solutions require one of the $s, t, u$ channels of both one scalar mediated and vector boson mediated amplitudes can not exist.
+Furthermore, we also discuss the solutions under the reasonable assumption of all $VVS$ couplings being equal.
+We found that non-trivial solutions require one of the $s, t, u$ channels of both one scalar mediated and vector boson mediated amplitudes cannot exist.
 The couplings are fixed as in Eq.(\ref{eq:VVV_eq_mass_gVVS}) and Eq.(\ref{eq:VVV_LLT_eq_mas}).
-The corresponding amplitudes then have only plannar diagrams.
+The corresponding amplitudes then have only planar diagrams.
 A specific example is $SU(2)$ group in the basis of $W^\pm$.